almusawiaf/HGNN_Project2/Data_Generation2/module1/generating_HG_README.md

 ## Introduction

-This repository contains a Python class `Generate_HG` that constructs a heterogeneous graph (HG) using patient data from diagnosis, prescriptions, procedures, lab tests, and microbiology test CSV files.
-The graph is created using the NetworkX library and contains bipartite networks between visits and other medical entities.
-Only patients with diagnoses are included.
+This repository contains a Python class `Generate_HG` that constructs a heterogeneous graph (HG) using patient data from CSV files, including diagnosis, prescriptions, procedures, lab tests, and microbiology tests.
+The graph is built using the NetworkX library and contains bipartite networks between visits and various medical entities.
+Only patients with available diagnoses are included.

 ## Requirements

 To run the code, the following packages must be installed:

-- Python 3.x
+- **Python 3.x**
-- pandas
+- **pandas**
-- networkx
+- **networkx**

 You can install the required packages using pip: